UnionOfUKUnicyclists/unionofukunicyclists.github.io/uuu.md

 ## Contact

-You can contact the whole committee using [committee@unicycle.org](mailto:committee@unicycle.org.uk).
+You can contact us at [contact@unicycle.org](mailto:contact@unicycle.org.uk).
 You can also contact individual members of the committee using the addresses below.

 ### Specific roles